fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_6.md

 migrate `unittest`-based
 `setUp`/`tearDown` code to pytest-style in test classes, manage functionality spread in test hierarchies, and general utilities.
-Finally, we wrapped up the chapter with an overview of the possible migration strategies that you can take for test suites of various sizes.
+Finally, we wrapped up the lab with an overview of the possible migration strategies that you can take for test suites of various sizes.

-In the next chapter, we will see a quick summary of what we have learned in this book, and discuss what else might be in store for us.
+In the next lab, we will see a quick summary of what we have learned in this book, and discuss what else might be in store for us.